-SECTION 404.
-Agency operations.
+SECTION 405 - Agency operations.

-- (a) Quorum and voting.
+(a) Quorum and voting.
 Two Agency members shall constitute a quorum.
 The Chairman may vote and shall preside over all meetings.
 Action by the Agency should be by consensus, but if consensus cannot be achieved, shall be by majority vote.
-Whenever Agency action is not unanimous, majority and minority views shall be in writing and shall be retained in the records of the Agency, and shall be reported to the Council. - (b) Recusal.
+Whenever Agency action is not unanimous, majority and minority views shall be in writing and shall be retained in the records of the Agency.

+(b) Recusal.
 No member of the Agency shall participate in any decision directly involving the gaming license, employment, or the direct monetary interest of his or her spouse, child, parent, or sibling, by blood or adoption.
-A member of the Agency may voluntarily recuse himself and decline to participate in any Agency action or decision when the member, in his own discretion, believes he could not act fairly or without bias, or that there would be an appearance that he could not so act. - (c) Vice-chairman; alternative and temporary members.
+A member of the Agency may voluntarily recuse himself and decline to participate in any Agency action or decision when the member, in his own discretion, believes he could not act fairly or without bias, or that there would be an appearance that he could not so act.

+(c) Vice-chairman; alternative and temporary members.
 The Agency shall select one of its members to serve as vice-chairman.
 If the chairman is unavailable because of recusal or any other reason, the vice-chairman shall serve as acting chairman.
 If the vice-chairman is also unavailable, the third member of the Agency may serve as acting chairman.
-The alternate member shall serve temporarily as a member of the Agency only when necessary for the Agency to achieve a quorum.
-The Council may appoint additional alternative or temporary members, who shall be members of the Northern Arapaho Tribe, , which may include non-tribal members, as needed to obtain a quorum, on such terms as the Council deems appropriate.
+The Council may appoint alternative or temporary members, who shall be members of the Northern Arapaho Tribe, on such terms as the Council deems appropriate.